pfernandom/blog/content/blog/2020/7/flutter-app-state/index.md

 }
 ```

-How can we notify the `NotificationIcon` widget that `MyStatefulWidget` has fetched a new list of notiications?
+How can we notify the `NotificationIcon` widget that `MyStatefulWidget` has fetched a new list of notifications?

 ## Some options...

 We could re-render our component to include `NotificationIcon` in `MyStatefulWidget`.
 The problem with this approach is that we may need to also include other, unrelated widgets.

 Another approach is to use [Inherited Widgets](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html).
-However, this approch may require us to modify other widgets than these two, which is not always possible.
+However, this approach may require us to modify other widgets than these two, which is not always possible.

 How can we notify to independent widgets of state changes?